 REGISTRATION/EVENT BASE CAMP

-The event HQ, registration, bike drop for transport and finish line are all located at the Village Green, 11 Thames St, Ohakune 4625 opposite the Powderhorn Chateau.
+The event HQ, registration, bike drop for transport and finish line are all located at the park on Mangawhero and Tyne St opposite the Powderhorn Chateau.
 Please park on Thames Street where there is plenty of angle parking just outside.

 You will be issued with a race number at registration which has your timing chip located on the rear.
 Runners and walkers are to use safety pins to attach this to your chest, try to avoid a piercing!
 Mountain Bikers will be issued cable ties to attach the number plate to the handlebars of your bike.